technusm1/mk_prob_2/README.md

 - Change to the project directory.
 - For problem - 1: `crystal run --release --no-debug ./src/mk_prob_1.cr`
 - For problem - 2: `crystal run --release --no-debug ./src/mk_prob_2.cr`
+- You can also use `crystal spec` command to run some tests written to ensure that our code is generating the correct results.

 ## Comments (Problem - 1 - Tax calculation)
 ### Some obvious improvements